optimizely/cloudflare-worker-template/README.md

 ### Prerequisites

-In order to use this template, you will need to:
+You will need to complete the following prerequisites to use this template:

    - Install the [Wrangler CLI](https://developers.cloudflare.com/workers/cli-wrangler).
    - Have an Optimizely account.
 If you do not have an account, you can [register for a free account](https://www.optimizely.com/products/intelligence/full-stack-experimentation/).

 ### Get started

-1. To generate a project using this template.
+1. Generate a project using this sample template.

    ```
    wrangler generate projectname https://github.com/optimizely/cloudflare-worker-template